J-Douglas/DataScienceClubWorkshops/Regression Analysis Workshop/README.md

 ## Summary

 This was the workshop I presented for the Waterloo Data Science Club (WDSC) in Fall 2021.
 This workshop goes over the theory and application of regression analysis.
-The workshop goes over the basic of machine learning and an introduction to the concepts used in regression.
-As well, three types of regression are discussed in more detail: linear regression, poisson regression, and logistic regression.
-For the second half of the workshop, we will go over a notebooks which shows how to implement each type of regression and apply them to three different datasets.
+The workshop begins with background information about the motivation for machine learning and the different types of machine learning.
+We introduce the importance of regression, and how it is achieved using a cost function and optimizer.
+As well, three types of regression are discussed in more detail: linear regression, polynomial regression, and logistic regression.
+For the second half of the workshop, we will go over  how to implement each type of regression and apply them to different datasets in a notebook.

 ## Presentation